obscurefreeman/of-gamebox-wiki/docs/extensions.md

 When players have installed your extension, they can use the extension you made by visiting the corresponding tab on the extension page.

+## Creation Convention

+1. Don't post extensions with phishing sites, as doing so may compromise users' safety.
+2. Don't post inappropriate content, including sensitive topics or unhealthy content.